- Top 10 Movies Like Good Will Hunting [2022 Picks] - March 17, 2022

 3. The Equalizer (2014)

-The Equalizer is an action thriller film directed by Antoine Fuqua and loosely based on the 1980 TV series of the same name.
+Next on our list of movies like John Wick is an action thriller film directed by Antoine Fuqua and loosely based on the 1980 TV series of the same name.
 It stars multiple A-listers, including Denzel Washington, Chloë Grace Moretz, and Marton Csokas, and follows the story of a retired Marine and intelligence agent that helps people who are being victimized by corrupt cops and criminals.

 Robert McCall (Washington), who lives a normal life, is compelled to let his demons out after a young girl named Teri gets beaten by Russian mobsters.
 They reject his plea to let her go in exchange for money.
 As a response to this, McCall takes down the entire organization and becomes a voice for the voiceless with his lethal skills.